cguardia/questions/docs/usage.rst

    (``regex``).
  - `Email`.
 Fails if the entered value is not a valid e-mail.

-Questions allows the use of any of this validators, using its corresponding validator classes::
+Questions allows the use of any of these validators, using its corresponding validator classes::

     from questions import Form